 To what extent has maintaining expertise across a broad range of industry sectors benefited your practice?

-It helps immensely.
-In my experience clients look for it in their counsel.
-Clients value lawyers who are not only advocates and legal technicians, but also who have commercial acumen and know their business.
-And industry experience helps counsel more quickly to understand and test the evidence of witnesses and experts and to appreciate the significance of particular facts.
+It is enormously helpful.
+I have been fortunate to have been counsel in dozens of matters involving the mining, oil and gas, telecoms, and transportation/logistics sectors.
+Every case adds a new layer to your knowledge and fine-tunes your intuition.
+Clients certainly look for experience in their industry sector when choosing counsel.
+Clients value lawyers who are not only great advocates and technical lawyers, but who also have detailed knowledge and experience of their business.
+Industry experience helps counsel more quickly to understand and test the evidence of witnesses and experts and to appreciate the significance of particular facts.

 How do you, as an arbitrator, try to ensure hearings are fair for all parties?

 I have conducted a number of hearings where one party is not represented or participating, as well as cases where there is an imbalance in the counsel teams and resources on each side.
 These cases remind one to ensure that all parties have an equal opportunity to be heard, and to safeguard that opportunity at all times, even if a party or its counsel makes bad choices.
 If an issue is troubling me, and it bears upon a matter I need to decide, I will frequently put my own questions to witnesses, or counsel.